mmig/libflac.js/README.md

 } else {

   //if necessary, de-interleave data into channels-array
-  // i.e. a list/array of Int32Arrays, one for each channel (list.length corresponds to channels); see comments above const list = deinterleave(data, channels);// should return an list of Int32Arrays which's length corresponds to the number of channels
+  // i.e. a list/array of Int32Arrays, one for each channel (list.length corresponds to channels); see comments about function deinterleave above const list = deinterleave(data, channels);// should return an list of Int32Arrays which's length corresponds to the number of channels

   //do encode to FLAC (call multiple times for multiple audio chunks, i.e. "streaming")